 Consider the Lucy customer who was able to promote a CSR into a more senior Sales role once she was free of all the data entry.
 Or the Lucy user who identified thousands of dollars in missed sales opportunities pre-automation, due to incorrect stock codes.
 We’ll talk more about forensics in a future instalment – they're an important (and often overlooked) benefit of automation.

 The money a business can save by adopting automation is not trivial.
-We’ve even developed a Lucy savings calculator if you’re curious how automating order entry might benefit your business.
 But it’s also important to remember that the dollars you save each year are really only the tip of the ROI iceberg.
+The value that automation creates is almost unlimited.

 Ready to move onto the next chapter?
 You'll find it here - Step 4: Evaluating early results.